HaxePunk/haxepunk.com/documentation/tutorials/cross-platform.md

 #end
 ```

-The directive names should match the same target names used in OpenFL.
+The directive names should match the same target names used when building.
 For more information about conditional compilation check out the [OpenFL site](http://www.openfl.org/archive/developer/documentation/conditional-compilation/)